A quarter of a century of Chartism, with key events in its history recorded year by year.

 General strike wave (otherwise known as the Plug Plot riots) breaks out across Lancashire, Staffordshire and in other areas of Northern England and Scotland.
 Thousands demand that pay cuts are reversed and the Charter made law.
 Many leading Chartists are arrested.
 In total, 1,500 Chartists and strikers face trial, with 79 sentenced to transportation.

-Unity conference intended to unite the National Charter Association and Complete Suffrage Union ends in failure.
+Unity conference intended to bring together the National Charter Association and Complete Suffrage Union ends in failure.
+Complete Suffrage Union abandoned.

-Feargus O’Connor and 58 others tried for incitement to strike and riot at Lancaster Assizes.
+Feargus O’Connor and 58 others tried for incitement to strike and riot at Lancaster Assizes for their involvement in the strike wave of the previous summer.
 None of those found guilty is ever sentenced.

 Chartist convention held in Manchester (April).